r3k4t/bitcoin_history/README.md

 ...
 Title - Bitcoin Transaction HIstory

-This programdemonstrates listing history of a bitcoin address.
+This program demonstrates listing history of a bitcoin address.
 ...

 #import bitcoin